Posted on

 So how many different names are there for sugar that you need to be aware of in your quest to get no more than 10 percent of your daily calories from sugar that’s added during the manufacturing process rather than naturally occurring in a food?1Natural sugars include fructose, lactose, and maltose.
 Fructose is found in fruits and vegetables, lactose is in milk, and maltose is common in grains.

-Well, excluding artificial sweeteners and sugar substitutes, the list I’ve compiled contains 146 different names for sugar that you should be on the lookout for.2Yes, you are indeed correct that my putting together this list is a clear sign that I have nothing going on my life!
+Well, excluding artificial sweeteners and sugar substitutes, the list I’ve compiled contains 146 different names for sugar that you should be on the lookout for.2Yes, you are indeed correct that my putting together this list is a clear sign that I have nothing going on in my life!

 Now, why should you be aware of sugar’s many names and work to cut down on it?